ClareForrest/Price-Calculator/README.md

 **Installation & Setup:**
 1. Program runs on macOS/Linux only - not suitable for Windows due to filepath creation
+2. git clone this repo
-2. Install node.js -v 14.16.0
+3. Install node.js -v 14.16.0
-3. Run npm install to install dependencies
+4. Run npm install to install dependencies
-4. Save any files to be referenced in the source directory where index.js is located
+5. Save any files to be referenced in the source directory where index.js is located

 **Running the Program:**
 1. Reference files (to pass to program) must be saved in the root directory where index.js is located
 2. cd to root directory
 3. Run either `npm start` or `node index.js` followed by TWO files(filename only).
    First is the file that you will use as the database.
 Second is the cart you wish to use at checkout File example `/base-prices.json` OR `base-prices.json` Full CLI example `node index.js /base-prices.json /cart-4560.json` OR `node index.js base-prices.json cart-4560.json`